2011Scape/game/README.md

 ## Bugs

-If you encounter any issues or bugs, please let us know by on our [Issues page with a clear description](https://github.com/2011Scape/game/issues) of the problem so we can address it promptly.
+If you encounter any issues or bugs, please let us know on our [Issues page](https://github.com/2011Scape/game/issues) of the problem so we can address it promptly.

 ## Quick Links